appbaseio/Docs/content/docs/reactivesearch/v3/overview/reactivebase.md

 allows you to customize the analytics experience when appbase.io is used as a backend.
 Read more about it over [here](/docs/reactivesearch/v3/advanced/analytics/#configure-the-analytics-experience).

 ### analytics

 | Type | Optional |
 |------|----------|
 |  `Boolean` |   Yes   |

 allows recording search analytics (and click analytics) when set to `true` and appbase.io is used as a backend.
-Defaults to `false`.<br/>
+Defaults to `false`.

 Check the [analytics recipe](/docs/reactivesearch/v3/advanced/analytics/) for click analytics implementation.

 > Note:
 > This prop has been marked as deprecated.
 Please use the `recordAnalytics` property in the `appbaseConfig` prop instead.

 ### analyticsConfig

 | Type | Optional |